 It’s not enough to produce speed and value in Agile product development.
-You have to provide speed TO value.
+You have to provide speed TO value in developing software.

 Making that happen requires a sound strategic footing and following the agile manifesto.
 You have to understand why your company needs to use agile methodologies and how they will outperform conventional methodologies like waterfall.

 Winning with Agile requires a sound time-to-value strategy.
-Here are three keys to formulating that strategy, based on DMI’s deep experience with Agile development across multiple industry sectors.
+Here are three keys to formulating that strategy using agile values and based on DMI’s deep experience with Agile development across multiple industry sectors.

 - Align Agile With Your Critical Business Goals

-Agile cannot happen in a vacuum.
+Agile processes cannot happen in a vacuum.
 It has to work in the context of your company’s primary goals.
 Moreover, Agile performs best when you can merge speed and value to do the most good.